ivanZanardi/pyharm/README.md

 # PyHarm

-### Polyharmonic spline interpolation in PyTorch
+**Polyharmonic spline interpolation in PyTorch**

 ---

-This is a PyTorch module for [polyharmonic spline interpolation](https://en.wikipedia.org/wiki/Polyharmonic_spline).
-This implementation benefits from GPU acceleration, making it significantly faster and more suitable for larger interpolation problems.
+PyHarm is a PyTorch module designed for efficient [polyharmonic spline interpolation](https://en.wikipedia.org/wiki/Polyharmonic_spline).
+Leveraging GPU acceleration, this implementation excels in performance, making it well-suited for large-scale interpolation tasks.

 ## Installation